 The origin of the collection is a gift of Victorian children’s books from Sir Frank and Lady Stenton, in the 1950s.
 In the 1960s the University Library established it as a separate collection and added other miscellaneous children’s books from its collections.
 Donations continued to play a significant role in the growth of the collection, as they do today, such as a bequest from the author Elinor Brent Dyer.

-- Treasures of Special Collections online exhibition and a selection of our children’s book covers on Google Arts and Culture.
+- You can see a selection of our children’s book covers on Google Arts and Culture.

 - Read Featured Item articles on items from this collection: Christmas pictures by children (1929), Walter Crane’s toy books, James Gibbs’s illustrations of popular literature, and Kathleen Hale’s Orlando (1972).